Haruna Iddrisu: Political career

-After being a student leader for years in his tertiary education period, Iddrisu transitioned into mainstream national politics and rose to become the National Youth Organizer for the National Democratic Congress in 2002.
-He held that position for 8 years even whilst Minister of Communications until stepping down in 2010 and not seeking reelection.
+After being a student leader for years in his tertiary education, Iddrisu transitioned into mainstream national politics and rose to become the National Youth Organizer for the National Democratic Congress in 2002.
+He held that position for 8 years even whilst serving as Minister of Communications in the Atta Mills Government.
+Iddrisu stepped down from the position in 2010.

-As Member of Parliament
+As a Member of Parliament

 He stood for MP in the 2004 parliamentary election in the then newly formed Tamale South constituency.
-Iddrisu served as the Ranking Member of the Parliamentary Select Committee on Communications and also the Minority Spokesman on Communications in the fourth Parliament when the National Democratic Congress,his party was in opposition.
+Iddrisu served as the Ranking Member of the Parliamentary Select Committee on Communications and also the Minority Spokesman on Communications in the Fourth Parliament when the National Democratic Congress, his party was in opposition.

 He retained his seat in the 2008 parliamentary election by gaining 78.2% of the total votes cast.
-He once again retained his seat in the 2012 parliamentary elections by getting 74.6% of the total votes cast.
+He again retained his seat in the 2012 parliamentary elections by getting 74.6% of the total votes cast.

 Even though his party lost the Presidential Elections, Haruna retained his seat in the 2016 Elections and was selected to lead the minority caucus as the Minority Leader of the 7th Parliament of the 4th Republic in Ghana.

-Haruna Iddrisu in January 2020, donated a CHPS compound to the Duunyin community in the Northern region of Ghana to provide health care services to the indigents of the community.
+In January 2020, Haruna Iddrisu donated a CHPS compound to the Duunyin community in the Northern region of Ghana to provide healthcare services to the indigents of the community.
+During the elections that year, Even though, Iddrisu's party, the NDC, failed to recapture power from the NPP, he retained the Tamale South Constituency seat after winning by a landslide.

+In January 2023, Haruna's reign as Minority Leader came to an end after the minority NDC changed its leadership in parliament, replacing Haruna with Ato Forson.

+In May 2023, Haruna ran unopposed for the NDC Parliamentary primaries and won.
+In the history of Ghana's politics, he is the only incumbent MP to run for primaries unopposed for 4 consecutive times.

+He subsequently won the 2024 Ghanaian general election sixth time as the member of parliament for Tamale South (Ghana parliament constituency) on the ticket of the National Democratic Congress (Ghana).

-As Minister of state
+As Minister of State

 He has held various positions in government, including Minister for Communications under the Mills and Mahama governments as well as Minister for Trade between 2013 and 2014.
 He was appointed the Minister for Employment and Labour Relations by President Mahama in July 2014.
+He was appointed minister for Education in January 2025 in John Mahama's second term as president.
+And in the same January 2025, the parliament of Ghana led by the deputy speaker confirmed his approval as the Minister for Education.
+He was sworn in with the other five ministers of state by President Mahama.

 Personal life

-He is a married Muslim, has 3 children and hails from the Northern Region of Ghana.
+He is a married Muslim, has 3 children, and hails from the Northern Region of Ghana.